WayvshockGD/Bot-Ghost-Bot-Project/README.md

 # setup

-the config files are located in the config folder here you can set everything channels messages and even the language
+the config files are located in the config folder here you can set everything from channels messages and even the language

 ### config